physicalinc/voxel-sdk/README.md

 Notes:
 - Stream viewer requires OpenCV + NumPy (installed by default).
 If you built a minimal env without them, install `opencv-python` and `numpy`.
 - You can stop a remote stream with `stream-stop`.
+- The CLI isn’t currently exposed as a package module.
+Use `python terminal.py` from the repo (or create your own entrypoint in your app using the SDK).

 ### 2) Python SDK